BredzioCode/minecraft-fly-plugin/README.md

 Please note that allowing players to fly can have gameplay implications and should be used carefully in multiplayer servers.

 # Note
-This is my first minecraft plugin so its pretty bad i suggest you tu use Fly (https://dev.bukkit.org/projects/simpleflymod)
+This is my first minecraft plugin so its pretty bad i suggest you tu use this (https://dev.bukkit.org/projects/simpleflymod)